InverseLight/ValoMC/README.md

 Do not use OpenMP version if the MATLAB does not support the compiler used.
-See troubleshooting on how to install a specific version of GCC.
+For hints how to install a compiler, see 'troubleshooting' below.
 For Visual Studio, change '-fopenmp' to '/openmp'.

 CMake compilation